David Heatley: Comics

 Though he studied painting and filmmaking at Oberlin College, Heatley started drawing comics regularly in the late 1990s.
 Since then, his comics and illustrations have appeared on the cover of The New Yorker, in The New York Times, McSweeney’s, Mome, and Kramers Ergot, among others.
-He has been featured three times in the Best American Comics series.
-Fantagraphics has published two issues of his solo comic book series, Deadpan, and Pantheon Books released his first full-length book, My Brain is Hanging Upside Down, in September 2008.
+He has been featured three times in The Best American Comics series.
+Fantagraphics published two issues of his solo comic book series, Deadpan, which mostly featured Heatley's "dream comics", exploring his often sexual- and violence-tinged dreams in a straightforward, guileless style.

+In September 2008, Pantheon Books released Heatley's first full-length book, My Brain is Hanging Upside Down.
+(Some of the material had originally appeared in such places as Deadpan, Mome, McSweeney's #13, The Best American Comics 2006, The Best American Comics 2007, and Kramers Ergot #5.)
+A graphic memoir, My Brain is Hanging Upside Down employs an unfiltered candor that borders on the confessional, presenting Heatley's life story through six interconnected narrative threads: "Sex History," (every sexual encounter of his life, beginning as early as kindergarten), "Black History" (a brutally honest reflection on Heatley's own experiences with racism, confronting uncomfortable truths), "Portrait of My Mom" and "Portrait of My Dad" (comic strip-style vignettes that both critique and celebrate his endearingly dysfunctional parents), and "Family History" (tracing his family's lineage from the lives of his great-great-grandparents through to the birth of his own children).
+Interwoven throughout these narratives are Heatley's "dream comics," which explore similar themes through surreal, unconscious logic.
+In his review for The New York Times, critic Douglas Wolk wrote of the book that it "seems to encompass every uncomfortable thought he's ever had about sexuality, race and his family."

+In 2019, Pantheon released Heatley's second graphic memoir, Qualification: A Graphic Memoir in Twelve Steps, an exploration of his experiences with twelve-step programs like Alcoholics Anonymous, Overeaters Anonymous, Debtors Anonymous, Sex and Love Addicts Anonymous, and more.
+Reader's Digest cited Qualification in its 2024 round-up of the 50 Best Graphic Novels for Adults.

+Also in 2019, Heatley self-published (in partnership with the Brooklyn retailer Desert Island) Amy, a 190-page graphic memoir that explores his intense, unrequited love for a teenage friend, and the profound, lasting effects it had on his life.
+(Some of Amy had been serialized by Heatley on Instagram.)
+The limited-edition, digest-size work was printed in blue on a risograph.

 Music

 Heatley's high school band Velvet Cactus Society released two albums on Shimmy Disc in the early 1990s.
-In 2008, he recorded (under his own name) a soundtrack to his graphic novel "My Brain is Hanging Upside Down", featuring a cover of The Ramones song by the same name.
+In 2008, he recorded (under his own name) a soundtrack to his graphic novel My Brain is Hanging Upside Down, featuring a cover of The Ramones song by the same name.
 The soundtrack was released on WonderSound records.

 Personal life

-Heatley lives in Jackson Heights, NY, with his wife Rebecca Gopoian (an agnostic, Jewish-Armenian poet) and their two children, Maya and Samuel Heatley.
+Heatley lives in Jackson Heights, New York, with his wife Rebecca Gopoian (an agnostic, Jewish-Armenian poet) and their two children, Maya and Samuel Heatley.